-The CHI Health Epilepsy Center at Creighton University Medical Center (CUMC) is dedicated to the treatment and education of patients with epilepsy, providing a multidisciplinary approach to the physical and emotional needs of patients with seizures.
+The CHI Health Epilepsy Center at CHI Health Immanuel Hospital is dedicated to the treatment and education of patients with epilepsy, providing a multidisciplinary approach to the physical and emotional needs of patients with seizures.
 The center is led by Sanjay P. Singh, M.D., an internationally recognized expert in the treatment of epilepsy.

-The CHI Health Epilepsy Center at (CUMC) has been designated as a Level 4 Epilepsy Center by the National Association of Epilepsy Centers (NAEC).
+The CHI Health Creighton University Epilepsy Center at CHI Health Immanuel Hospital has been designated as a Level 4 Epilepsy Center by the National Association of Epilepsy Centers (NAEC).
 This is the highest designation possible.
-It means the CUMC center has the professional expertise and facilities to provide the highest level medical and surgical evaluation and treatment for patients with complex epilepsy.
+It means the epilepsy center has the professional expertise and facilities to provide the highest level medical and surgical evaluation and treatment for patients with complex epilepsy.

 What is Epilepsy?